Climate of Karachi: August

 The weather of August is identical to that of July.
 In 2006, after two years of drought (2004 and 2005), widespread rainfall of 77 mm occurred in the city to break the drought period.
 Between 09 and 11 August 2007, a very strong tropical depression produced 191 mm Intermittent moderate to heavy rain lashed the mega-city during these 48 hours.
 Another monsoon low produced 80 mm of rain on 22 August 2007 The monsoon typically starts to get weak from the last week of August, but still has the potential to cause heavy rains in the city, as on 31 August 2009, when SE parts of the city received 148 mm rainfall, while precipitation in other areas varied between 40 and 70 mm.
 But history has shown that the monsoon withdraws from Karachi during the final days of August.
 The highest rainfall for August is 272.5 mm, which occurred in 1979.
 The highest temperature was 41.7 C on 9 August 1964, while the lowest temperature was 21.0 C, recorded on 7 August 1984.
 The city's highest rainfall in 24 hours occurred on 27 August 2020, when 345 mm rain was officially recorded at PAF Base Faisal.
 However, unofficial records from DHA/Clifton areas put the total somewhere around 380 mm for 27 August 2020.
-Significantly, this total was achieved in just 12 hours, flooding the entire Southern district of the city.
+Significantly, this total was achieved in just 12 hours, flooding the entire Southern district of the city.In 2025 after a unusually dry July, on August-19-2025 heavy to very heavy rain lashed Karachi dropping 180mm in 24 hrs.
+Roads like Shahre Faisal were flooded badly.During the historically severe monsoon season of August 2022, parts of Karachi accumulated massive total monthly rainfall figures, with local areas receiving anywhere between 450 mm to over 1,000 mm cumulatively.